The UMW Spiritual Life Study: The Bible and Human Sexuality: Claiming God’s Good Gift.

 Brubaker wants us to know interpretations of Scripture have affected the church and views of faith and sexuality.
 By stressing interpretation of the Word, she opens the door for reinterpreting the Bible.
 This study leans heavily on a revisionist interpretation of God’s Word.
 The study is designed to help the church accept not only the practice of homosexuality, but also a sexual ethic that would eliminate any scriptural boundaries on sexual practice other than consent and safety.

 Brubaker misrepresents Genesis 20 and 26 where Abraham and Isaac claim their wives are their sisters.
-She states, “Adultery took place and Sarah was powerless in the situation.
-The same is true of Rebecca.”
+She states, “Adultery took place and Sarah was powerless in the situation.”
 This is simply untrue; the scripture is rather clear that God himself intervened through a dream and circumstance that protected both Sarah and Rebecca from committing adultery or being raped.

 Brubaker reinterprets the story of Sodom and Gomorrah saying, “it makes more sense that this is an episode of violence on the part of men who are out of control and ready to rape whomever they can.”
 A film clip shown during Mission U introduced the idea that God judged these cities for their lack of hospitality.